pullerize/8bit/README.md

 first run.
 The API requires authentication for most endpoints, so obtain a token via the `/token` endpoint before requesting protected resources.
 If you see `401 Unauthorized` errors in the frontend, make sure you are logged in and the `Authorization` header is being sent with your requests.
+Once the server is running you can explore interactive API docs at `http://localhost:8000/docs`.

 ## Frontend